 If you have installed Microsoft Office 2010 or Microsoft Office 2013 and haven’t yet activated it, you will be glad to know that Microsoft allows users to extend the trial for 180 days.
 You can download Office 2010 or Office 2013 with 60 days trial (See the related links displayed in this article) edition.
 Normally, after 30 days of free trial, you have to activate Microsoft Office with a product key to continue using it.
 But, do you know that Microsoft allows you to extend Office trial period for another 30 days, and not just once but five times?
 You can rearm and use Microsoft Office 2010 and extend the trial for up to 6 months or 180 days.
 You just need to just use “Office rearm activation” process.
 Something similar to Microsoft Windows 7 rearm that lets you use the operating system for up to 120 days more.
 After this grace period, Office 2010 will automatically start functioning in reduced functionality mode.
 This will remind the user that the software needs to be activated.

 Why Microsoft Office rearm activation even exists?
 A little background about it

-Microsoft now requires all installed copy of Office 2010 to be activated, including licenses sold through volume licensing.
-So, the rearm function in Office 2010 is actually provided for the convenience of corporate customers.
-Microsoft allows in total 5 rearm of Office 2010, where after reset, added 30 days of free usage is allowed without activation.
-If the rearm is timed correctly at the last day of current 30 day cycle’s end, theoretically, the 5 rearm can extend the free usage of Office 2010 up to 6 months or 180 days.
+Microsoft requires all installed copy of Office to be activated, including licenses sold through volume licensing.
+The Office rearm function is there to actually to help the corporate customers.
+Microsoft allows customers to extend the activation deadline for five times, thus giving 30 days extra after each rearm.
+If Office rearm is timed correctly at the last day of current 30 day cycle’s end, theoretically, the five Office rearm activation can extend the free usage of Office 2010 up to 6 months or 180 days.

 %Program Files%\Common Files\Microsoft Shared\OfficeSoftwareProtectionPlatform\